Topics The 133rd Assembly of the Drug Evaluation Committee held

 Concluding Remarks

-At this symposium, we were able to share with many participants the latest status and experiences of efforts being made by academia, regulatory authorities, and pharmaceutical companies on "new modalities for pharmaceuticals," and had meaningful discussions during the Q&A session and panel discussion.
+At this Drug Evaluation Committee Assembly Symposium, we were able to share with many participants the latest status and experiences of efforts being made by academia, regulatory authorities, and pharmaceutical companies on "new modalities for drugs," and had fruitful discussions during the Q&A session and panel discussion.
 Many participants as well as speakers commented that the symposium was well received.

 We hope that this symposium will be useful in your future efforts to develop new modalities, and we would like to thank all the speakers and other members of the planning committee for their cooperation in making the symposium a fulfilling one.

-( Chikara Kikuchi, Vice Chairman, Drug Evaluation Committee)
+( Chikara Kikuchi, Vice Chairperson, Drug Evaluation Committee)